sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 What are Git pull requests used for?

 - [y] to ease peer reviewing
-- [y] to keep the code clean and tidy
+- [n] to keep the code clean and tidy
 - [y] to be able to see changes before merging these into master
 - [n] because this is the only way to put changes into the master branch
 - [n] because, you know, I was told to, but I don’t really know what it is...